naninovel/docs/docs/guide/novel-scripts.md

 ### Action Parameters

 Most of the actions have a number of parameters that define the effect of the action.
-Parameter is a key-value expression that is defined after the action literal separated by a column (`:`).
+Parameter is a key-value expression defined after the action literal separated by a column (`:`).
 Parameter identifier (key) could be either name of the corresponding parameter field of the action implementation class or the parameter's tag (if defined via `NovelActionParameter` attribute).
 ```
 @actionId paramId:paramValue
 ```